Best of the Letters From 2016

 I recently read a January 8, 2016 news article on the PCG’s website by Philip Nice and Grant Turgeon about alumni attending the first Herbert W. Armstrong college (AC) reunion in Edmond, OK.
 It disgusted me so much I felt I had to write.

-Grant Turgeon [Wayne Turgeon’s son] (since he is of the “royal blood line of Gerald Flurry”) is increasingly being groomed for higher and higher positions of the most inner elite of the PCG.
+Grant Turgeon [Wayne Turgeon‘s son; local elder in Edmond since October 11, 2022] (since he is of the “royal blood line of Gerald Flurry”) is increasingly being groomed for higher and higher positions of the most inner elite of the PCG.
 These people must think they are of some sort of Royal nobility as they seem to think only the ones related by blood or marriage to King Flurry are worthy of the most top positions.

 The whole article is written as nothing but a self-serving, prideful, vain, “look at who we are and you are not” tone.
 “If you aren’t an Edmondite, you ain’t nothin.”
 Grant writes how “apostle Flurry” [see: Gerald Flurry Now Claims to Be an Apostle] gives “grandfatherly advice” to the assembled devotees before him.
 Flurry stands behind the pulpit and takes the high moral ground and preaches of the great things that have been accomplished in the 14 years since AC’s founding.